Htet-1aung/Hackintosh-Monterey-i3-6100U-SONY-VAIO/README.md

 # Hackintosh-Monterey-i3-6100U-SONY VAIO

-This is my overview of hacktonish MacOS Monterey 12.7.3 on my SONY VAIO intel i3-6100U.
+This is an overview of running Hackintosh MacOS Monterey 12.7.3 on my SONY VAIO with an Intel i3-6100U processor.

-## HARDWARE
+## Hardware

-# CPU
+- CPU: Intel Core i3-6100U 2.3Ghz
+- GPU:
+  - Chipset Model: Intel HD Graphics 520

-# GPU
+  - Type: GPU

-# WIFI

-# BLUETOOTH

-# MOTHERBOARD

-## WHAT'S WORKING

-## WHAT'S NOT WORKING
+  - Bus: Built-In

+## What's Not Working

+The following features are not currently working:

+- WiFi
+- Bluetooth
+- Battery indicator
+- Sleep and hibernation

-## FIX ISSUES
+## Fixing Issues

+To address the issues mentioned above, you can follow these steps:

+- WiFi: Add `itlwm` or `Airportitlwm.kext` to fix WiFi functionality.
+- Bluetooth: Install `BluetoothFixUp` and `IntelBluetoothFirmware.kext` to resolve Bluetooth-related dependencies.
+- Battery Indicator: Update `VirtualSMC.kext` and its dependencies to fix the battery indicator.
+- Other Issues: For any additional issues, add the necessary kext files to the `EFI/OC/KEXTS` directory.

+Note: Make sure to research and download the appropriate kext files for your specific hardware configuration.

+That's it!
+With these steps, you should be able to address the mentioned issues and have a functional Hackintosh setup on your SONY VAIO with an Intel i3-6100U processor running MacOS Monterey 12.7.3.

+Feel free to customize and tweak the configuration as needed.
+Good luck!